Gathering Crayfish

 They look like small lobsters and share the same basic anatomy, though they belong to a completely different family within the crustation group.

-Crayfish are normally considered a pest in most parts of the world, as they have rather destructive behaviour.
-Here in the UK the native whiteclaw crayfish is being driven to extinction from the invader species, the American signal crayfish, as they not only eat them since they are much smaller, but also carry a fungal disease that kills the native species if they are in the same body of water.
+Crayfish are normally considered a pest in most parts of the world, as they have rather destructive behavior.
+Here in the UK, the native white claw crayfish is being driven to extinction from the invader species, the American signal crayfish, as they not only eat them since they are much smaller but also carry a fungal disease that kills the native species if they are in the same body of water.

 They also like to burrow into banks and since they typically live in swarms this can have a devastating effect over time, with them being able to collapse sections of the banks if there’s enough of them.